tower9/hostblock/README.md

 ### /etc/deny.hosts

 deny.hosts file allow to secure services, that are using TCP Wrapper.
 TCP Wrapper is a host based Access Control List system, used to filter access to a Unix like server.
 It uses blacklist /etc/hosts.deny and whitelist /etc/hosts.allow.
-SSHd uses TCP Wrappers, if it is compiled with tcp_wrappers support, which means we can blacklist some IPs we do not like.
+SSHd uses TCP Wrappers, if it is compiled with tcp_wrappers support, which means we can blacklist some IP addresses we do not like.
 For example if we see something like this in /var/log/messages - this is an actual entry on one of servers, where someone from Korea (or through Korea) is trying bruteforce against my SSHd:
 ```
 Oct  2 09:16:15 keny sshd[12125]: Invalid user rootbull from 1.234.45.178
 ```